dutchcode/TradepostTop20Tracker/README.md

 - `interactive_brokers.host`: Usually "127.0.0.1" for local connections
 - `interactive_brokers.port`: 7497 for TWS paper trading, 4002 for IB Gateway paper trading
 - `interactive_brokers.client_id`: A unique ID for this client connection
-- `trading.rebalance_frequency`: How often to rebalance the portfolio
 - `trading.cash_buffer`: Amount of cash to keep as a buffer for fees, etc.

 Make sure to keep your `config.yaml` file secure and do not share it publicly, as it contains sensitive information.